mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure forms don't submit until all required fields are entered | Forms across the website do not submit unless all required fields are entered. | PASS
 Ensure items in category dropdown are wired up to MongoDB | Items in category dropdown are wired up to MongoDB and appear alphabetically. | PASS
 Ensure the correct input type is on all form entry fields | The correct input type is on all form entry fields.
 [Email input](wireframes/email_test.png) | PASS
+Ensure dropdown job category list is marked as required | Dropdown job category list is marked as required.
+Turns red if unvalid and green if valid.
+[Correct validation](wireframes/valid.png) [Incorrect validation](wireframes/unvalid.png) | PASS
+Ensure a flash message is displayed when a job is successfully added | A flash message is displayed when a job is successfully added.
+[Job added](wireframes/job_success_flash.png)

 [^ back to contents ^](#contents)